AmirShelli/crowdfunding/README.md

 The contract also emits events to log key actions (campaign creation, contributions, fund withdrawals, etc.).

+**Note:** The repository comes with a set of scripts that deploys and interacts with the contract in the `scripts` folder.
+Check the [Contract Deployment](#3-contract-deployment) and [Interacting with the Contract](#4-interacting-with-the-contract) sections for details.

 ## 2. Prerequisites

 Before you begin, ensure you have: